Major Parts of a Wind Turbine -functions of Wind Turbine parts(2026)

 The wind vane on top of the Nacelle tells the controller where the wind is coming from.
 Wind direction determines the design of the turbines – whether upwind or downwind.
 The upwind turbines have the rotor in front of the nacelle facing the wind while downwind turbines have the rotor behind the nacelle and facing away from the wind.

 The effect of the rotor orientation i.e. upwind or downwind has a dominating impact on the unsteady loads of the wind turbine system.
 When the wind changes direction, the Nacelle and the Rotor follow.
 The rotor should always be facing the wind in order to catch the wind properly.
-The controller of the wind turbine will always make sure that the rotor is turned into the wind.
-Nearly all wind turbines are of an upwind design.

 Functions of Rotor and turbine blades